 PMV Consumer Acquisition Corp.
 Announces Redemption of Class A Common Stock

-/EIN News/ -- Palm Beach, FL, Nov.
+Palm Beach, FL, Nov.
 25, 2022 (GLOBE NEWSWIRE) -- PMV Consumer Acquisition Corp.
-(OTC Pink: PMVC) (“PMV” or the “Company”) announced today that it has elected to redeem all of its outstanding shares of Class A Common Stock subject to redemption, totaling 2,046,609 shares issued in its IPO (“Class A Shares”) in accordance with the provisions of its charter (the “Redemption”).
+PMVC ("PMV" or the "Company") announced today that it has elected to redeem all of its outstanding shares of Class A Common Stock subject to redemption, totaling 2,046,609 shares issued in its IPO ("Class A Shares") in accordance with the provisions of its charter (the "Redemption").
 The Redemption will be completed following the expiration of the notice period set forth in the redemption notice disseminated to shareholders.

 As set forth in the Company's charter, holders of the Class A Shares redeemed will receive a pro rata share of the cash, including the interest earned thereon net of interest that may be used by the Company to pay its taxes payable (and not any stock) held in the Company's IPO Trust Account (the "Cash Redemption Amount").
 The pro rata share will be calculated by dividing the number of Class A Shares redeemed from such holder by the total number of outstanding Class A Shares.
 Alternatively, a holder may elect to receive shares of Class C Common Stock issued on a one-for-one basis for the number of Class A Shares redeemed from such holder, plus such holder's pro rata share of the 200,000 shares of Class C Common Stock held in the Trust Account (the "Stock Election").
 The pro rata share of the Class C Common Stock held in the Trust Account will be calculated by dividing the number of Class A Shares redeemed from such holder by the total number of Class A Shares redeemed from all holders of Class A Shares that elect the Stock Election.
 In the event a shareholder elects the Stock Election, the amount of cash that would otherwise be payable as the Cash Redemption Amount will be released from the Trust Account and transferred to the Company.